In a World of Distraction, Focus is Your Superpower

 Fighting the Tide of Distraction

-I believe that those who consciously choose to fight against the tide of digital distraction will wield a tremendously powerful and unique skill in a world increasingly devoid of deep, reflective thought.
+I believe that those who consciously determine to fight the tide of social conditioning that urges us every second of every day to accept the onslaught of digital distractions will wield a tremendously powerful, unique skill in a world increasingly devoid of deep, reflective, focused thought.

-Focused thought is what allows us to gain new insights, find creative solutions, increase empathy, maintain balanced perspectives, and achieve that rewarding state of work we often call ‘flow.’
+Focused thought is what makes possible new insights, creative solutions, increased empathy, balanced perspective, and that wonderfully rewarding state of work and mind we sometimes call ‘flow’.

 So how can we become those people?